 There is no shortage of Cusco bars and clubs with nice ambiance, strong drinks and funky style.
 Given that tourism is the major industry in the city and the thirsty crowds come and go often, the bars are almost ubiquitous.
 You will also be glad to know that the best bars in Cusco are all within a stone’s throw from one another.
 Cusco bars have various personalities and styles ranging from the Irish pub, Cusco traditional, hipster, fancy, etc. So, without further ado, let’s take a look at some of the best bars in Cusco where you can indulge your senses with your favorite drink in a lively atmosphere!

-Serving the heartiest meals which would make any homesick traveller feel at home, the Wild Rover also has an impressive food menu to order from.
+Offering cheap drinks and free entry to the bar even for non-guests, Wild Rover is the only bar in Cusco guaranteed to have people even on quiet midweek nights.
+And with hearty meals which would make any homesick traveller feel at home, Wild Rover also has an impressive food menu to order from.
 Combine this with the amazing drinks choice available and the nightly themed parties, frequent live music acts, special guest DJs, and the best bar staff in town, you are ensured to have a “wild” time in this magical city.
-The Wild Rover is definitely one of the best bars in Cusco.

 Paddy Flaherty’s is an Irish owned bar on Calle Triunfo, 124.
 This little gem over looks Plaza de Armas and claims to be the highest Irish owned pub in world, you can even have a free poster to prove you were in one of the highest places to drink in Cusco.
 If you’re in search of a Guinness, it’ll have to be from a can as it’s not offered on tap anymore.
 There is an extensive bar with offerings of cider, local brew and some fancy on tap ales.
 Happy hour falls from 7-8pm and 9.30-10.30pm.
 A tasty food menu, with some hearty Irish meals, such as the favourite Shepherd’s Pie, is served until 11pm.
 You’ll be distracted by the model train that continuously circles the bar and by the many random pictures and posters that clad the walls.